Huntington's Disease: What Is the Prognosis and Life Expectancy?

-- Treating the psychiatric symptoms of HD.
-Antidepressants and antipsychotics may help treat depression or bipolar disorder.
-Since some medications do have side effects, usage should be monitored.
+- Treating the psychiatric symptoms of HD: Antidepressants and antipsychotics may help treat depression or bipolar disorder.
+Some medications do have side effects, so usage should be monitored.

-- Treating your muscles.
-Some medications can reduce the number of involuntary muscle movements you may have.
+- Treating your muscles: Some medications can reduce the number of involuntary muscle movements you experience.

-- Speech therapy.
-As the disease progresses, it may be difficult for you to speak.
-A speech therapist can help you communicate better despite the decline in your speech muscles.
+- Speech therapy: As the disease progresses, speaking may become difficult.
+A speech therapist can help you communicate better.

-- Physical therapy.
-You may need this to be able to function in your daily life.
+- Physical therapy: You may need physical therapy to be able to function in your daily life.

 When diagnosed with Huntington's disease, look into treatment options as soon as you can.
-Some may lose the motivation to do so, thinking it's pointless.
-However, you might be able to live a more independent life for longer, and with possible medical breakthroughs, anything is possible.
+Some people lose the motivation to do so, thinking it's a pointless endeavor, but treatment may allow you to keep your independence a little longer and make you feel more comfortable.

 In addition to therapy and medication, anyone diagnosed with Huntington's disease should consider counseling.
 Speaking to a therapist, whether in person or online, can help the individual work through emotions and figure out next steps.
 If you're recently received a diagnosis, it may feel like a death sentence, but you likely have many good years ahead of you.
 A counselor can help you process the situation.